Joe-Max Moore: New England Revolution

 In 1996, Major League Soccer (MLS) was in the process of building teams for its upcoming first season.
 As part of that process, MLS attempted to ensure an initial equitable distribution of talent across each of its teams.
 It did this by allocating known players to each team.
 MLS allocated Giuseppe Galderisi to the New England Revolution.
 However, he showed up injured and played poorly through his first four games, so MLS replaced him with Moore on the Revolution roster on July 24, 1996.

-Moore had an exceptional four-year tour with the Revolution.
+Moore had an exceptional four-year tenure with the Revolution collecting numerous MLS and Team awards.
 Aside from an injury marred 1997 season, in which he only played 11 games, scoring four goals, he consistently produced for the club.
+Moore finished the 1996 New England Revolution season as the team's inaugural scoring champion, with 11 goals and 1 assist.
+He was named the Revolution's first-ever Team MVP.
+He was also the first member of the Revolution to be named to the MLS Team of the Week.
+Moore made his first appearance for the Revolution on July 27 in a 4–2 loss to the Kansas City Wizards.
+He scored his first Revolution goal on July 31, recording a brace against the San Jose Clash.

-During these years, he became the club's all-time leading scorer and made the 1999 MLS All Star team.
-His success with the Revs led him to pursue a return to Europe, this time with Everton in the English Premiership.
+During his tenure with the Revolution, Moore became the club's all-time leading scorer and made the 1999 MLS All Star team.
+He was again named Revolution Team MVP in 1998 New England Revolution season, and 1999 New England Revolution season, and finished as the Revolution's scoring champion again in 1999.

+His success with the Revs led him to pursue a return to Europe, this time with Everton F.C. in the English FA Premier League.

 Emelec

-In November–December 1997, Moore spent a month on loan from the Revs to Emelec of the Ecuadorian First Division following the end of the MLS season where he yearned to be close to his family recently residing in Tulsa, Oklahoma.
+In November–December 1997, Moore spent a month on loan from the Revs to Club Sport Emelec of the Ecuadorian First Division following the end of the MLS season where he yearned to be close to his family recently residing in Tulsa, Oklahoma.
 He was not the only MLS player with Emelec, as Alexi Lalas joined him during the loan.